 - Ventilation: Ventilation is necessary to prevent the accumulation of solvents and solvent entrapment, which result in premature coating failures.
 When applying a surface coating to the inside of tanks or other enclosed spaces, it is a good idea to use a forced ventilation system throughout the coating process and for 48 hours following the final coat’s application.

-Most coating failures and coating-related project delays are the result of poor surface coating environmental conditions.
+Most coating failures and coating-related project delays are the results of poor surface coating environmental conditions.
 While you cannot control the weather at project sites, you can control the ambient conditions surrounding the surfaces that you plan to coat using Polygon’s temporary climate control solutions.
 These solutions are custom-built for your project and include remote monitoring, allowing you to ensure that conditions remain ideal throughout each step of the coating process.
 Get in touch with a Polygon representative today to learn more about how temporary climate control will benefit your project.